How to Remove Sand from the Pool Bottom

 To eliminate yellow pool algae, you need to give your pool a thorough deep cleaning.
 You will also have to clean all the pool equipment, bathing suits, pool toys, etc.

-While getting the sand out of the pool is not very difficult, nevertheless, it is a time-consuming job that takes effort.
+While getting the sand out of the pool is not very difficult, it is a time-consuming job that takes some effort.

 The pool filter helps to remove debris from the water and if it becomes clogged, then it will not be able to remove fine particles and debris effectively.
 Ensure that the basket is emptied and rinsed out regularly.